-The blood thinner Pradaxa was sold without an approved antidote for at least five years, leading to severe bleeding incidents and hundreds of deaths.
+The blood thinner Pradaxa was sold without an approved antidote for at least five years, leading to severe bleeding incidents and over 1,000 deaths.
 As a result, Boehringer Ingelheim – the manufacturer of Pradaxa – has faced thousands of lawsuits from patients, who filed personal injury and product liability claims against the pharmaceutical company.

 Can I still file a Pradaxa lawsuit?